fulopdenes/mern-stack/README.md

 * spring.datasource.username: [Database username]
 * spring.datasource.password: [Database password]

-## Usage Examples

-Will be code snippets, examples, or screenshots.
-Demonstrate different features and functionalities, and explain how they work.

-## Documentation
-In progress.
 ## Contributing
 Contributions are welcome!
 If you find any issues or want to enhance the project, feel free to submit a pull request.
 Modify the code and customize the application according to your specific requirements.